-Figure I.4.4: The share of remittances spent on daily expenditures by regions.
+Figure 4.4.
+The share of remittances spent on daily expenditures by regions in the country.

-Finally the respondents in the survey have also been asked whether remittances increased their incomes or whether they simply substitute those that would be generated by a migrant in the country.
 The geographical map of answers corresponds to earlier observation on number of migrants and average size of remittances.
-More than 40% of families in the northern region admit that remittances positively influences their incomes, also those leaving in Gagauzia feel in the same way (see Figure I.4.5).
-This feeling seems to be much weaker in the central region and, in other then Gaugazia, parts of southern region.
+More than 40% of families in the northern region admit that remittances positively influences their incomes, also those leaving in Gagauzia expressed similar opinions (see Figure 4.5).
+This perception seems to be much weaker in the central region and, in other then Gaugazia, parts of southern Moldova.
 It seems that in the north this feeling results from high average remittances and in Gaugazia from the large number of migrants, most probably resulting from the lack of other income opportunities in this part of the country.